Hackers News Hackers News

 Infection Mechanism: How Vidar Executes Through Staged File Delivery

-The infection starts with a Go-compiled dropper binary that acts as the initial entry point.
-Since Go is not a language commonly tied to malware, this choice helps the sample avoid detection by many traditional security tools.
+The infection process begins with a Go-compiled dropper binary, serving as the initial entry point.
+The use of Go, a language less commonly associated with malware, helps the sample evade detection by many legacy security tools.

-Once executed, the dropper places a VBScript file named ewccbqtllunx.vbs into the Windows Temp folder.
+Upon execution, the dropper deploys a VBScript file, named ewccbqtllunx.vbs, into the Windows Temp directory.

-The VBScript first checks if the system is running inside a sandbox environment.
-If a sandbox is detected, the script exits right away.
-If not, it constructs an obfuscated PowerShell command and runs it with a hidden window.
+This VBScript first performs an anti-sandbox check.
+If a sandbox environment is detected, the script terminates immediately.
+If not, it constructs and executes an obfuscated PowerShell command within a hidden window.

-The malware locates these markers, pulls out the encoded content, decodes everything in memory, and loads the result as a .NET assembly without saving anything to disk.
+While appearing as a standard image file, 160066.jpg contains a hidden Base64-encoded payload embedded between custom markers, “BASE64_START” and “BASE64_END”.
+The malware identifies these markers, extracts the encoded content, decodes it entirely in memory, and then loads the result as a .NET assembly without writing it to disk.

-A second request then fetches KGVn4OY.txt from the same server.
-This text file holds reversed and obfuscated Base64 content.
-The malware reverses the string, replaces junk characters, decodes the result, and runs it entirely in memory.
+Subsequently, a second request retrieves KGVn4OY.txt from the same server.
+This text file contains reversed and obfuscated Base64 content.
+The malware reverses the string, removes junk characters, decodes the result, and executes it in memory.

-The final payload is a 64-bit C++ executable protected by a crypter that resolves Windows API calls at runtime to avoid detection.
+The final payload is a 64-bit C++ executable, protected by a crypter that resolves Windows API calls dynamically at runtime to further complicate detection.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.